Hairum-Qureshi/mern-crud-notes-app/README.md

 - **React:** Frontend library for building the user interface.
 - **Node.js:** JavaScript runtime for server-side development.
 - **TailwindCSS:** an open-source CSS framework
+- **Vite:** a JavaScript build tool that helps developers create modern web applications faster and more efficiently
+- **TypeScript:** a Superset of JavaScript with type annotations

 ## Installation